 The following policies govern the participation of UNC Asheville students in the UNC Online program.
 For all purposes, the home institution is the institution where the student is seeking a degree.
 The host institution is the institution where the student will take the online course(s).

 - Student must be an undergraduate degree-seeking student, a post-baccalaureate second degree seeking , or a teacher licensure student.
+Students are not permitted to take UNC Online classes in their first semester.

 - Student must be currently enrolled as a full-time student at UNC Asheville when requesting permission for the Fall or Spring semesters.
 Part-time students must be enrolled in at least one course at UNC Asheville and NOT receiving Financial Aid.
 Current students requesting permission for the summer do not have to be enrolled in a course at UNC Asheville.